Some-T/FirstPersonController-CSharp/README.md

 - Jump = COMPLETE
 - Ground Check = COMPLETE
 - Hide crosshair = COMPLETE
+- Make Jumping more fluid = COMPLETE

 # To Do:

-- Make Jumping more fluid, sometimes when I push space bar I have to push it again to make the player jump instantly.
-- Shooting projectiles from the player (Raycasting?)
+- Shooting projectiles from the player not using raycasting (I can use raycasting, but this means enemies and such can not dodge the bullet)
 - Have Camera act as parent object
 - Crouching (with raycasting extra)
 	- Ceiling raycast